Is there a document that tells me nearly everything I would ever want to know about uniforms?

 See the Uniform Care Guide.

-Shoes to wear at camp and practices: Sneakers or running shoes.
-No Converse/Chuck Taylors/Vans are not good choices for marching.
+Shoes to wear at camp and practices: Wear sneakers or running shoes.
+Your feet will thank you.
+Converse/Chuck Taylors/Vans are not good choices for marching.

-Color Guard: Ms. Davenport will give you shoe information.
+Color Guard: The Color Guard Instructor will give you shoe information.

 Do you need new shoes?
 A uniform company representative will measure you during the regular Band Camp.

 The shoes will be delivered to the school.
 The BRBB will collect the payment for the shoes at the Parent Information Meeting.
-The price varies from year to year, but is usually in the $30-$35 range.
+The price can vary, but is typically in the mid- to upper-$30s.